-Update (04/06/20): You can try installing the Play Store using this new method here.
+Update 04/06/20: Unfortunately, this no longer works.
+Sorry everyone.
+But you can try installing the Play Store using this method.
+Good luck.

 Up to this point, installing the Google apps on Huawei smartphones is a difficult process.
 There are no official ways to do it.